 Students arriving late can disrupt the flow of the class.
-Also come a wee bit earlier if you need extra time to tune up or find a parking space.
+Also come a wee bit earlier if you need extra time to tune up, find a parking space or use the lift.

 - Avoid chatting, playing or tuning your instrument – also called ‘noodling’! – while tutors are talking or other students are asking questions.

 - Practise between classes if you can find the time.

 - Please don’t bring friends, family members or children with you to class.

 - Speak up!
 If for any reason things aren’t going to plan, your class isn’t what you expected or you don’t think it’s right for you – please do contact us.
 We want to know about any issues so we can help to put it right.
 It’s only through direct student feedback that we can make improvements.

 Also some practical pointers for students at James Gillespie’s High School: